weavejester/integrant/README.md

 # Integrant

-Integrant is a Clojure micro-framework for building data-driven systems.
+Integrant is a Clojure micro-framework for building applications with data-driven architecture.
 It can be thought of as an alternative to [Component][] or [Mount][].

 [component]: https://github.com/stuartsierra/component
 [mount]: https://github.com/tolitius/mount